Thelma Ritter: Awards and nominations

 Ritter received six Academy Award nominations during her career, without a win.
 This ties her with Deborah Kerr and Amy Adams with the second most such nominations among actresses, behind Glenn Close’s eight.
 Peter O'Toole also has eight without a win among men.
-Only Kerr and O'Toole have received honorary awards from the Academy.
+Only Kerr, O’Toole and Close have received honorary awards from the Academy.

 In 1955 Ritter co-hosted the Oscar ceremony, notably trading wisecracks with Bob Hope.